 The Townley School was opened in July 1932 in the present buildings.
-Since that time there have been many modifications to the premises to fit them for their role in providing an up-todate environment for the educational needs of the time.
+Since that time there have been many modifications to the premises to provide an up-to- date environment for the educational needs of the time.

 The school enjoys an extensive site with hard surface areas, a large playing field, a trim trail, swimming pool and an environmental area.